microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ### Decalcification of the µAngiofil-perfused murine tibia

 It is practically the standard in the field to decalcify the bone samples to enable the proper visualization and segmentation of vasculature within bone tissue [@doi:10.1038/s41598-017-13632-5; @doi:10.1016/j.bone.2011.09.051].
-Based on published data [@doi:10.1002/jemt.20720], we were successful in establishing a bone-decalcifying protocol (for murine hind limb) with 10% EDTA solution [@doi:10.1038/srep41842].
+Based on published data [@doi:10.1002/jemt.20720], we were successful in establishing a bone-decalcifying protocol (for murine hind limb) with 10% Ethylenediaminetetraacetic acid (EDTA) solution [@doi:10.1038/srep41842].
-Such a decalcification step does not seem to negatively influence the bone structure as such but reduces the X-ray absorption of bone tissue and renders it impossible to visualize it simultaneously with the vasculature (Fig.
+Such a decalcification step does not seem to negatively influence the bone structure as such but reduces the X-ray absorption of bone tissue and renders it impossible to visualize it simultaneously with the vasculature (Fig. @fig:2).
-2).
-On the other hand, it enables tomographic imaging of the murine hind limb vasculature with less artefacts around the bone at significantly lower acceleration voltage.
+On the other hand, it enables tomographic imaging of the murine hind limb vasculature with less artifacts around the bone at significantly lower acceleration voltage.
 In most instances it leads to remarkably shorter scanning times.
 Furthermore, segmentation of the vasculature in the tomographic datasets becomes easier and a subsequent histological evaluation of the sample is facilitated by such a decalcification step [@doi:10.1038/srep41842].